material-components/material-components-android/docs/components/FloatingToolbar.md

 #### Talkback

-If optionally using the `CoordinatorLayout.Behavior` `HideViewOnScrollBehavior` to hide the floating toolbar on scroll, make sure to disable it when Talkback is enabled.
-Screen readers such as Talkback will not be able to see it if the floating toolbar is hidden when scrolled.
+Floating toolbars can optionally use the `CoordinatorLayout.Behavior` `HideViewOnScrollBehavior` to hide the floating toolbar on scroll.
+This behavior is disabled when Talkback is enabled disabled due to screen readers not being able to see it if the floating toolbar is hidden when scrolled.

 If using a Floating toolbar in a layout that obscures any content when hide on scroll is disabled, make sure to add the appropriate padding to the